 Local chapters meet in Austin, Calgary, Central California, Dallas, Denver, Houston, Midland, Oklahoma City, and Tulsa.
 SPEE (Calgary) meets monthly, except during the summer months.
 A schedule of upcoming meetings and topics is available on the MEETINGS & EVENTS page.

-SPEE (Calgary) and the former Petroleum Society of CIM (now SPE Canada) have co-authored the Canadian Oil and Gas Evaluation Handbook (COGEH) which currently consists of three volumes that provide a set of standards and guidelines for the preparation of oil and gas reserve evaluations in Canada.
-Details of these guidelines are available on the PRODUCTS page.
+The Calgary Chapter of the Society of Petroleum Evaluation Engineers (SPEE) and industry professionals have co-authored the Canadian Oil and Gas Evaluation Handbook (COGEH) which provides a set of standards and guidelines for the preparation of oil and gas reserves evaluation in Canada.
+These guidelines are available on the COGE HANDBOOK PURCHASE page.